yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 }
 ```

+If `number` is odd, `Math.Pow(-Math.Abs(number), Math.Abs(number))` evaluates to a negative value, and the program immediately returns `false`.

+If `number` is even, `Math.Pow(-Math.Abs(number), Math.Abs(number))` is positive, so the program proceeds into the loop, where the most interesting behavior occurs.

-The solution relies on the fact that I set the `execution-limit` to `150` during evolution, meaning that no program (individual) was allowed to execute more than 150 instructions during the fitness calculation.
-Had it not been for the execution limit, the program would have given an incorrect answer for all the even numbers.
+Inside the loop, the program exploits the fact that an `execution-limit` of `150` instructions was imposed during evolution.
+This limit means that no program (individual) could execute more than 150 instructions during fitness evaluation.
+Crucially, for nearly all integers, `Math.Pow(-Math.Abs(number), Math.Abs(number))` is greater than `150`.
+As a result, the program never reaches the `answer = false` line.
+Instead, it exits the loop and returns `true`.

-For numbers `-2`, `0`, `2` it gives the wrong answer, because for them the `numberOfIterations` is not big enough for the loop to hit the execution limit.
-Just like a real evolution that creates organisms fit for the environment they live in, genetic programming produces solutions that are fit from the point of view of the fitness function.
-Our fitness function uses a sample from a range of integer numbers and may not take into consideration some of the edge cases, like, for example, the numbers that are too close to zero.
+However, for the numbers `-2`, `0`, and `2`, `Math.Pow(-Math.Abs(number), Math.Abs(number))` is less than `150`.
+In these cases, the program produces incorrect results.

+This behavior further illustrates a key characteristic of genetic programming: it produces solutions that excel at meeting the fitness function's specific requirements, even if they are not optimal or entirely correct.
+As mentioned earlier, the fitness function in this scenario does not prioritize conciseness or efficiency.
+Additionally, it does not fully account for edge cases like numbers near zero.
+Similarly, the `execution-limit` acts as an implicit constraint within the fitness function, and the evolutionary process has exploited this limitation to achieve success within the given parameters.
+This is analogous to natural selection: traits that are not explicitly endorsed or penalized by the environment—or, in this case, the fitness function—persist in the resulting solutions, regardless of their true utility.

 # To Summarize